OISF/suricata/doc/userguide/performance/tuning-considerations.rst

     toclient-chunk-size: 2560
     randomize-chunk-size: yes

-Inspection will be skipped when ``stream.depth`` of 1mb is reached for a particular flow.
+Inspection will be skipped when ``stream.reassembly.depth`` of 1mb is reached for a particular flow.